-Standard R5 Stipulation Progress

-The EPP provides insufficient evidence it uses reliable, verifiable, representative, cumulative, and actionable measures to ensure interpretations of data are valid and consistent. (component R5.2) EPP faculty virtually attended Spring 2024 CAEPCON sessions.
+Standard R5 Stipulation Progress The EPP provides insufficient evidence it uses reliable, verifiable, representative, cumulative, and actionable measures to ensure interpretations of data are valid and consistent. (component R5.2) EPP faculty virtually attended Spring 2024 CAEPCON sessions.
 One of the sessions was centered on Quality Assurance and Continuous Improvement.
 Rationale: The EPP's evidence that assessments/instruments meet sufficiency criteria is provided for administration, purpose, content, and scoring; however, criteria of validity and reliability were not met.
 There was no interpretation or conclusions offered for R1-R4 to verify outcomes of EPP assessments.
 In Spring 24, the EPP created a panel of education experts with a wide range of backgrounds to review EPP assessments and analyze their validity.
-This review has been sent to the education panel and the EPP is waiting on results.
-Data will be discussed in Summer of 24.
-To re-establish the reliability of key assessment rubrics, the EPP will undergo the inter-rater reliability process for key assessments in Spring/Summer of 24.
-Results of this process will be discussed and analyzed.
-The overall EPP goal for validity and reliability is to review every three years unless there have been substantive changes to the assessments or instructors.
+This review was sent to the education panel and the EPP evaluated the results in Summer of 24.
+To re-establish the reliability of key assessment rubrics, the EPP conducted the inter-rater reliability process for key assessments in Spring/Summer of 24.
+Results of this process were discussed and analyzed in Summer of 24.
+The overall EPP goal for validity and reliability is to revisit this process and review every three years unless there have been substantive changes to the assessments or instructors.
+The EPP provided analysis of these results to CAEP in a Stipulation Site Visit in Spring of 25.
+Based on this analysis and subsequent visit, the CAEP team has recommended removal of the stipulation.